d12frosted/elpa-mirror/stable-melpa/auto-compile-readme.txt

-only ever _update_ byte code files, toggling automatic compilation is done simply by either creating the byte code file or by removing it.  `toggle-auto-compile' can also toggle automatic compilation of multiple files at once; see its doc-string for more information.
+only ever _update_ byte code files, toggling automatic compilation is done simply by either creating the byte code file or by removing it.  `toggle-auto-compile' can also toggle automatic compilation of multiple files at once; see its docstring for more information.

 Customization
 -------------

 Constantly having the *Compile-Log* buffer pop up when a file is being saved can quickly become annoying.
-Obviously the first thing you should do to about that is to actually fix outstanding issues.
+Obviously the first thing you should do about that is to actually fix outstanding issues.

 Once you have done that you might also want to keep that buffer from being automatically displayed and instead only show the number